kumardeepak/bert-multi-class/README.md

 # caution
 I have removed multi-gpu support code but code runs file on 1 GPU machine.
 I have tested this on AWS instances and Floydhub account.

+Happy to answer questions if you have any.